Grand Pro Wrestling: History

 In August 2010, GPW re-branded as Grand Pro Wrestling.

 GPW presented its landmark 500th match in June 2011 at "Heroes & Villains".
 The special match was given to Zack Gibson and Jack Gallagher who fought for the British Title.

 In 2012, the company entered into an inter-promotional feud with Morecambe-based promotion XWA in what many consider to be the best inter-promotional feud in British Wrestling history.
 GPW eventually won and XWA closed down as a result.

 January 2013 saw the start of the company's 10th-year celebrations.
 July 2010 brought a sell-out audience to attend GPW: "X", the official 10th anniversary.
 The show featured a Past, Present, Future 15 Man Battle Royal.
 5 names from the present roster, 5 names from the past and 5 debuting new characters.
 A match which typifies the promotions values.

 Grand Pro Wrestling opened up their Hall of Fame in 2015.
 The year also saw the first ever tag team Dumpster Match.

 2016 saw one of the most acclaimed British feuds of the year involving T-Bone, Bubblegum, Lana Austin, Dylan Roberts and both the British and the Heavyweight Titles, 2016 was also the first time the promotion launched their "Fast Track 4-Way" match, a match exclusive to GPW.
 The rules are that 4 competitors enter a 4-way rules match, the winner of the match is allowed to cash a title shot in on any of the titles but it has to be done that night.
-The person pinned in the match is no longer permitted to enter for the rest of the year, the other two not involved in the win, or the loss are allowed to re-enter next time.
-Typically, the Fast Track matches happen every other show.

 In February 2017 the promotion announced its first ever Women's Tournament to take place throughout the year.

 In July 2018 the promotion celebrated its 15th anniversary and it was on this night that Joey Hayes ended Dylan Roberts unprecedented 694 day Heavyweight Title reign.

+In July 2023, the promotion celebrated its 20th anniversary.

 Championships

 There are three championships in the promotion.
-The heavyweight title is regarded as the main title, the British title as the mid-level title, and tfinally he tag team trophy.
+The heavyweight title is regarded as the main title, the British title as the mid-level title, and a tag team trophy.

 Johnnie "Heresy" Brannigan, "Dangerous" Damon Leigh, Joey Hayes, Sam Gradwell, Tyson T-Bone and Ste "Bin" Mann are the only grand slam winners, i.e. have held all three titles at different times.

 In 2012, there was a fourth, now defunct title.
-Jack Gallagher introduced Gallagher's dold, his own title which he eventually lost to Ste "Bin" Man in November 2012, who disposed of the title.
+Jack Gallagher introduced Gallagher's Gold, his own title which he eventually lost to Ste "Bin" Man in November 2012, who disposed of the title.
 Prior to the loss, Gallagher had successfully defended the title against Joey Hayes and in a High Stakes 4-Way Match featuring Martin Kirby, Cyanide and Dirk Feelgood.